paulgoetze/weka-jruby/README.md

 filtered_data = instances.apply_filter(normalize).apply_filter(discretize)
 ```

+## Attribute selection

 ## Classifiers

 ## Clusterers

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` or `rake irb` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).